Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

           b.memory_cont.mem

           //All the binary for the instructions is writtten in this simulation source file and it gets loaded in the instruction memory upon execution.
+           //If you want to load your own binary then also load the binary in these files.
            c.register_bank_load.mem

            //you can write your data to be stored initially in your registers.